Anti raw vet visits with your dog(s) can be anything but fun!

 - Concerned that raw-fed dogs aren’t fed a balanced diet or

-- Don’t have the nutritional education that’s necessary to understand the concepts of raw feeding
+- Don’t have the nutritional education that’s necessary to understand the concept of raw feeding

 Keep that background information in mind next time your vet tries to talk you out of raw feeding.